davidchan-emtelligent/elmoUser/punctuation restoration/readme.md

 ## Problem

 The punctuation ambiguities in a discharge diagnosis summary (medical note) mainly are colon, line-break, comma and period.
-Our goal is to examine all these punctuations and restore the incorrect punctuations in summary.
-Finally, we can provide a list of correct bullet points.
+Our goal is to examine all these punctuations and restore the incorrect punctuations.
+Finally, we can provide a list of correct sentences.

 <br>

 ## Method

 We suggest to employ a hybrid method combing a rule-based classifer with ML classifers to classify the type of problem and restore the incorrect punctuations.
+The idea is:

+1) Use rules to verify a clause with a colon: if it is a heading or part of a sentence.

+2) Use rules to define a summary: is well formatted or not.

+3) For those well formatted, such as with bullet points and/or with comma and period at the same time, we simple concatenate the broken sentence(the long sentences are broken in raw data).

+4) For those not formatted, we use a ML comma/period classifier to examine the comma and use a ML space/period classifier to examine the line-break.

 The method is:

 1) Split the raw text into fragments and record the existing punctuations at their two ends.

 2) Using a rule-based classifier to remove the existing bullet points and assign a tag (punctuation) to each fragment.
 These can keep the fragments which are well formatted.

-3) Collect the statistic of punctuations for the whole summary: # of bullets, # of periods, # of line-breaks, # of lines and # of heading (fragment with a colon is a possible heading).
+3) Compute the statistic of punctuations for the whole summary: # of bullets, # of periods, # of line-breaks, # of lines and # of heading (fragment with a colon is a possible heading).

 4) Based on the statistic, we can decide if the summary is well formated or not.
 And we also can find out the ambiguities and therefor the type of problem.
 Furthermore we can find out which fragment has been formated well or not.

 5) According to the type of problem in each summary, we can choose either rule-based or ML method to restore the punctuations for the not well formated fragments.

-6) Re-construct the list of bullet points with desire format.
+6) Re-construct the list of sentences with desire format.

 <br>